htrajan/ht-drawsteel/Bestiary/Human Storm Mage.md

 **Studied Supernatural Insight**

-The storm mage can target supernatural creatures and objects within 10 squares, even if they don’t have line of effect.
+The storm mage can target supernatural creatures and objects within 10 squares, even if they don't have line of effect.